AWS SDK Version 3 for .NET

 AWS services or capabilities described in AWS Documentation may vary by region/location.
 Click Getting Started with Amazon AWS to see specific differences applicable to the China (Beijing) Region.

 Amazon S3 is a distributed system.
 If it receives multiple write requests for the same object simultaneously, it overwrites all but the last object written.
-To prevent objects from being deleted or overwritten, you can use Amazon S3 Object Lock.
+However, Amazon S3 provides features that can modify this behavior:

-• To successfully change the objects acl of your PutObject request, you must have the s3:PutObjectAcl in your IAM permissions.
+• s3:PutObjectAcl - To successfully change the objects ACL of your PutObject request, you must have the s3:PutObjectAcl.

-• To successfully set the tag-set with your PutObject request, you must have the s3:PutObjectTagging in your IAM permissions.
+• s3:PutObjectTagging - To successfully set the tag-set with your PutObject request, you must have the s3:PutObjectTagging.

 For more information about related Amazon S3 APIs, see the following: